mmore500/signalgp-lite/joss/paper.md

 We performed five microbenchmark experiments, reported below, to isolate how specific aspects of the library design influenced performance.
 Analysis below focuses on wall time speedup.
 However, supplementary \autoref{fig:raw-timings} shows raw wall-clock timings for these experiments.
+For each microbenchmark experiment, the Google Benchmark library used an insturmented burn-in process to dynamically determine the number of successive calls to the focal code snippet necessary to take a stable measurement of its run time.

 ## control